 The term "Supplemental Needs Trust" ("SNT") is sometimes interchangeably used with the term "Special Needs Trust."
-Although these terms have gradually come to mean slightly different types of SNTs, they basically are the result of creative, innovative estate planners who have, over the years, attempted to assist families in providing benefits to disabled beneficiaries without interfering with public benefits otherwise distributable or available to that person.
-A "third party supplemental needs trust" is typically created by a parent, grandparent, or other person using their own assets to benefit a disabled child or other person, without interfering with public benefits otherwise being received by that disabled person.
-A "special needs trust" is a creature of statute, although the term is not actually used in the statute.
-The statutory special needs trust, along with other trust types, was created as a part of OBRA ("Omnibus Budget Reconciliation Act") of 1993 by Congress to assist persons entitled to disability benefits who otherwise would be disqualified by an inheritance, a personal injury award, or receipt of assets from other sources.
+Although these terms historically had different meanings, they are often used to refer to trusts designed to benefit a disabled person who is receiving some type of public benefit.
+A "third party supplemental needs trust" is typically created by a parent, grandparent, or other person using their own assets to benefit a disabled child or other disabled beneficiary without interfering with public benefits otherwise being received by that disabled person.
+These often include language instructing the trustee not to disrupt available public benefits, unless doing so is in the beneficiary's best interest.

+A "first party special needs trust" is a creature of statute, although the term is not actually used in the statute.
+The statutory special needs trust, along with other trust types, was created as a part of OBRA by Congress to assist persons entitled to disability benefits who otherwise would be disqualified by an inheritance, a personal injury award, or receipt of assets from other sources.
+These are funded with the beneficiary's own assets and so are overlooked in determining or maintaining eligibility for public benefits, so long as they also contain required language for distribution of funds at the beneficiary's death.